Adefy/Editor/Readme.md

 Building
 --------
-AdefyWebGL and AdefyJS are external dependencies, and are expected to be present one folder up.
-It is recommended to host all Adefy-related repos in a single folder to fulfill this requirement.
-You can change their expected folder names by editing Gruntfile.coffee

 Grunt!
 Targets are straighforward, use `grunt full` to perform a full rebuild, and `grunt dev` to spawn a server and watch operation.
 Then navigate to `http://localhost:8080/dev/test.html` to test things out.